 To remain in the Honors Program, Honors students, as academic leaders on the campus, must maintain the highest standards of academic integrity and quality.
 As is expected of all Florida Southern College students, Honors students will avoid committing any acts of academic dishonesty such as cheating or plagiarizing.
 Should a student in the Honors Program be found guilty of Honor Code violations, the student will be permanently suspended from the Honors Program and liable for other sanctions.
-Also, Honors students must achieve a cumulative grade point average of 3.5 by the end of their third year at FSC and must maintain this average until graduation so that they graduate cum laude or higher.
+Also, Honors students must achieve a cumulative grade point average of 3.5 by graduation so that they graduate cum laude or higher.
 Contact the office of the Vice President and Dean of the College for further information.